lindsayrr8/lindsayrr8.github.io/_posts/2025-03-15-my-new-blog-post.md

 ## Evaluating more specific research questions:

 But I'm going to zoom in more and evaluate if and how outcomes differed for the children aboard versus the adults.
+(To do this, I'll be creating some additional calculated fields.)
 Naturally, adults represented the majority of passengers on board, and in this dataset, children represent a small minority of just 113 individuals:

 <img width="312" alt="total-adults-vs-total-children-titanic" src="https://github.com/user-attachments/assets/a40e600f-b912-4732-86b3-d899eacef2f1" />